detypstify/detypstify/writeup/main.typ

 = Introduction
-  Optical Character Recognition (OCR) has seen widespread use in the past few years.
-It has been used for data entry automation, document management, and even in the medical field for digitizing medical records.
-OCR makes the tasks both faster and less error prone.
-In this paper, we present Detypstify, a tool which uses state-of-the-art OCR to generate math formulas from images.
-  The problem of generating LaTeX formulas from images is not new, in fact it forms the basis of the OpenAI Im2Latex problem which was posted as part of the first request for research @openai.
-Detypstify tackles this problem in a new way by using a transformer based model.
-We deploy this model using Web Assembly and WGPU to allow for client side computation.
+  In recent years, Optical Character Recognition (OCR) technology has revolutionized various domains by streamlining tasks, reducing errors, and enhancing efficiency.
+From automating data entry to facilitating document management, OCR has proven indispensable across diverse industries.
+Moreover, its applications extend into the realm of healthcare, where it aids in the digitization of medical records, contributing to the modernization of healthcare systems.
+Amidst this landscape, the demand for innovative OCR solutions continues to grow.

+  This paper introduces Detypstify, a novel tool designed to address the challenge of generating mathematical formulas from images using state-of-the-art OCR technology.
+While the task of converting images to LaTeX formulas is not new, Detypstify distinguishes itself through its utilization of a transformer-based model.
+This approach marks a departure from traditional methods and builds upon the foundation laid by initiatives such as the OpenAI Im2Latex problem, which has stimulated research in this domain.

+  Detypstify leverages Web Assembly and WGPU for deployment, enabling client-side computation and enhancing accessibility.
+By harnessing the power of these technologies, Detypstify not only offers a sophisticated solution but also ensures seamless integration into existing workflows.
+  This paper provides an overview of the design, implementation, and performance of Detypstify, underscoring its potential to advance the field of OCR and mathematical representation.

 = Background and Related Work
   == Model
   Fine tuning of large models has proven to be an effective way of achieving